-Applicants are required to speak with a Program Manager if submitting an Expression of Interest (EOI) for a grant of more than $100,000.
+Applicants are required to speak with a Program Manager before submitting an Expression of Interest (EOI).

 The Ian Potter Foundation rarely awards the full amount of any project.
 Please ensure that you have alternative providers of funding, and that your application clearly considers any possible grant from the Foundation in this context.
 We are unlikely to fund 100% of a project cost.

 Details of our previous Education grants can be found in our Grants Database.